-- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the eight individual trees, and groups of trees surveyed, one has been assessed as BS category B, with the remaining trees being assessed as BS 5837 category C.
+- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the six individual trees surveyed, five have been assessed as BS category C with the remaining tree being assessed as BS 5837 category U.